|

 the wraiths, who were still too insubstantial to feel its sting.

-Hold! he shouted, raising his hand and waiting until
+Hold! shouted Valandil, raising his hand and waiting

-the creatures seemed more solid, then, SHOOT!
-SHOOT NOW!
+until the creatures seemed more solid, then, SHOOT!
+SHOOT

 Some of the invaders, shocked by the fire and by the rain of